English learning: pronunciation, grammar, listening and speaking improving course in Hong Kong

 We have seen examples where the indefinite article "an" is used before a written consonant.
 What about the other way?

-3, You write and say "a university".
+3, You say "an umbrella" because the first sound is [ʌ] in umbrella.
+But you say "a university".
 The "u" letter here is pronounced [j] + [u], that is, university starts with a consonant sound.
 So you need to say "a" before it.

 Here are two more examples that violate the "aeiou" rule: "a European", "a user."